 China is investing big in electrified transportation to improve air quality in cities, reduce oil imports and mitigate carbon dioxide emissions.
 But arguably the most important driver is that China sees EVs as good industrial policy.

-New energy vehicles are a part of “Made in China 2025,” an ambitious industrial strategy unveiled in 2015 with the objective of making China a major competitor in several core technology areas.
+New energy vehicles are a central part of “Made in China 2025,” an ambitious industrial strategy unveiled in 2015 with the objective of making China a major competitor in several core technology areas.
 To China, EVs offer a path to dominating the global automotive market, and have attracted strong financial and policy support from top leadership as a result.

 Chinese firms are also rapidly scaling up lithium-ion battery gigafactories to serve the global EV market.